-Serrapeptase may also help with asthma, carpal tunnel syndrome, joint pain, blood clots, and ear, nose, and throat disorders.
-It even shows promise as a way to break down scar tissue.
+Serrapeptase may also help with asthma, carpal tunnel syndrome, blood clots, and ear, nose, and throat disorders.
+It even shows promise as a way to break down scar tissue[*][*].

-Serrapeptase is produced by one of two bacteria: Serratia sp. or Serratia marcescens.
+Serrapeptase is produced by two bacteria: Serratia sp. or Serratia marcescens.
 Serratia bacteria were originally found in the intestines of silkworms in the 1960s.

 Though serrapeptase is a relatively new dietary supplement in the United States and Canada, it’s been used in Europe and Asia for several decades.
-Serrapeptase has shown promise for improving several medical conditions, from postoperative swelling to breast engorgement to bronchitis.
+The use of serrapeptase has shown promise in improving several health problems, from postoperative swelling to breast engorgement to bronchitis[*].

-Now, serrapeptase is becoming popular for its possible anti-inflammatory and pain-relieving properties, as well as its ability to destroy harmful gut bacteria.
+Nowadays, serrapeptase is becoming popular for its possible anti-inflammatory and pain-relieving properties, as well as for its ability to improve your immune system defenses[*].

 Proteolytic enzymes like serrapeptase break down proteins into smaller molecules called amino acids.

-Proteins are large, sprawling strands of hundreds (sometimes thousands) amino acids, held together by chemical bonds.
-Serrapeptase comes in and cleaves those bonds, disintegrating proteins into smaller and smaller parcels, and eventually single amino acids[*].
+Proteins are large, sprawling strands of hundreds (sometimes thousands) of amino acids, held together by chemical bonds.
+Serrapeptase comes in and splits those bonds, disintegrating proteins into smaller and smaller parcels, and eventually into single amino acids[*].

-This is a good thing because it’s the amino acids that your body actually uses to rebuild tissues, create neurotransmitters and hormones, and more.
+This is a good thing because the amino acids are the compounds that your body actually uses to rebuild tissues, create neurotransmitters, and produce hormones, amongst other functions[*].

-Serrapeptase is good for a variety of medical conditions, particularly when it comes to inflammation and pain relief.
+Before moving on to potential serrapeptase dangers, find out why this supplement may be a good option for a variety of medical conditions, particularly when it comes to inflammation and pain relief.

 Pain, swelling, and inflammation are all closely related.
-Your inflammatory response — if it’s working properly — generates pain and swelling in response to infection or injury, then starts to disappear as the problem subsides.
+Your inflammatory response — if it’s working properly — generates pain and swelling in response to infection or injury, then starts to disappear as the problem goes away.

-Swelling is a protective mechanism in which your body floods a damaged with immune cells.
+Swelling is a protective mechanism in which your body floods a damaged area of your body with immune cells.
 These immune cells help with wound healing.